Rohit-Agarwal-Khitchdee/EngagementManager/README.md

     You're back at the app's start-screen.

 4. Inside EngageUI -- Activity Handlers and User Intents
-   - The EngageUI toolkit has been designed in such a way that for the most part
-    the developer does not need to have anything to do with it's operational context
-    in this case the wxWidgets WIMP GUI.
-    The GUI design of an EngageUI app is purely using EngageUI constructs
-    namely the activity-handler and the (user) intent handler.
-    An EngageUI app developer is concerned with EngageUI init and exit,
-    their app's data and the primary activity context handler/s they design.
-    This design may use canned pop-up activity context handlers from the toolkit.
-    This app is a EngageUI source code editor and navigator.
-    We will walkthrough the design of SACHSrcEdr which is its primary activity context handler
+    We will walkthrough the design of SACHSrcEdr which is this app's activity-handler
-    and the user intent handlers that are part of this ACH's design.
+    and the (user) intent-handlers that it contains.

    - Open INITIALIZING AND EXITING ENGAGEUI (BLOCK).
     Open engageUI_init